aflorkowska/XML-to-TIFF-converter/README.md

 # XML-to-TIFF-converter

 This repo contains converter for histopatological data, saved in pyramidal files.
-It enables generating mask from xml annotations about the image, both for ground_truth and background masks.
+It enables generating mask from xml annotations about the images, both for ground_truth and background masks.
 It is also a part of [HistopathologyAugmentationResearch repository](https://github.com/Jarartur/HistopathologyAugmentationResearch), that is usufull eg. for obtaining xaml annotations.

 ### Instalation